 Conduct risk is defined as the risk that the company's conduct results in harm to its customers.
 The Board acknowledges that the Company is exposed to conduct risk and is risk averse.
 The Company is committed to maintaining market integrity and ensuring appropriate outcomes for customers.
 It has no tolerance for actions that result in customer detriment, market instability or ineffective competition.
-In Q4 2023 the company adopted a new Conduct Risk Policy & Product Governance and Oversight Framework.
+Product Governance and Oversight Framework continues to monitor conduct risk.